William Warner (poet): Works

 His chief work is a long poem in fourteen-syllabled verse, entitled Albion's England (1586), and dedicated to Henry Carey, 1st Baron Hunsdon.
 His history of his country begins with Noah, and is brought down to Warner's own time including the beheading of Mary, Queen of Scots.
 The chronicle is by no means continuous, and is varied by fictitious episodes, the best known of which is the idyll in the fourth book of the loves of Argentine, the daughter of the king of Deira, and the Danish prince, Curan.

 His book, with its patriotic subject, was very popular.
 Francis Meres ranked him with Spenser as the chief heroical poets of the day, and compared him with Euripides.

-His other works are Pan his Syrinx, or Pipe, Compact of Seven Reedes (1584), a collection of prose tales; and a translation of the Menæchmi of Plautus (1595).
+His other works are Pan His Syrinx, or Pipe (1584), a collection of prose tales; and a translation of the Menæchmi of Plautus (1595).
 Albion's England consisted originally of four "books," but the number was increased in successive issues, and a posthumous edition (1612) contains sixteen books.
 It was reprinted (1810) in Alexander Chalmers's English Poets.